dohomi/react-hook-form-mui/README.md

 ```
 The dependency of `react-hook-form` is a peerDependency so don't forget to install it as well.

+### Important
+From versions >= 3.x of this package MUI v5 is in use.
+Versions of 1 & 2 using Material-UI v4

 ### Your component code

 ```